Bijoaraneus mitificus: Behavior

-Araneus mitificus builds orb webs that are characteristically missing a section.
+Bijoaraneus mitificus builds orb webs that are characteristically missing a section.
 The spider does not rest on the center of the web, but instead builds a silk-lined sanctuary in a leaf at the margins.
 The leaf is bent at the edges and roofed with a mesh of silk.
 If a prey animal becomes entangled in the web, the vibrations from its struggle travel to the center of the web, then along a single long strand of silk (the signal line) positioned in the empty section.
 The strand is linked to the hidden spider.
 Once the spider feels the signal line vibrate, it will rush out to capture the prey.

 Males also build orb webs, often near the webs of females.
-Their webs are usually smaller.
+Their orb webs are usually smaller.